Tytus Woyciechowski: Life

-Woyciechowski was born in Lemberg, Galicia (now Lviv, Ukraine).
+Woyciechowski was born in Lemberg, Austrian Empire (now Lviv, Ukraine).

 Relationship with Chopin

 In his youth Woyciechowski was a fellow student of Chopin's at the Warsaw Lyceum, boarding with the Chopin family.
 He went on to study law at Warsaw University.

 Chopin dedicated to him his Op.
 2 Variations on "Là ci darem la mano".
 Woyciechowski wrote on the front page of the Variations "J'accepte avec plaisir" ("I accept with pleasure").
+Prior to that, he had already dedicated to him the Variations in F major for piano four hands, which are now lost.
 In October 1829 Chopin sent him the Waltz Op.
 70,3 together with a letter.
-In July 1830 Chopin visited Woyciechowski at his estate in Poturzyn, which Woyciechowski had inherited from his mother.
+In July 1830 Chopin visited Woyciechowski for a month at his estate in Poturzyn, which Woyciechowski had inherited from his mother.
 Chopin recalled this visit in a letter:

 I tell you sincerely that it is pleasant to recall all of this.
 Your fields left in me some sort of longing; that birch under the windows just will not leave my memory.
 That crossbow!
 How romantic it all was!
 I remember that crossbow, with which you really wore me out - for all my sins.